UW-Hydro/bmorph/docs/example_workflow_explained.rst

     import xarray as xr
     import pandas as pd

-We will mainly deal with bmorph.workflows, but it is still helpful to distinguish bmorph.mizuroute_utils in specific because it is purely a data processing script.
+We will mainly deal with ``bmorph.workflows``, our primary organizing script, but will also use ``bmorph.mizuroute_utils`` to pre-process your data for bmorph.

 .. code:: ipython3

     import bmorph
     from bmorph.util import mizuroute_utils as mizutil

-Setting up a client for parallelism can help spead up the process of bias correction immensely, espeically if working with large or numerous watersheds, which is useful if still calibrating which meterological variable you want to condition to, (or just saving time in general).
+Setting up a client for parallelism can help speed up the process of bias correction immensely, espeically if you are working with large or numerous watersheds.
+Calibrating which meterological variable you want to condition to can take some time, so parralelism is recommended in especially the initial uses of ``bmorph``.

 .. code:: ipython3